What is Planned Giving?

 You can name TKA as a partial or total beneficiary of your Retirement Plan.
 You can name TKA as a partial or total beneficiary of your Individual Retirement Account (IRA), pension plan, employer retirement plan.
 This type of gift to TKA is distributed outside of probate and is entirely free of both federal estate tax and income tax.
 There is no limit on the amount you can leave to TKA through a retirement plan beneficiary designation.

-For further information about these and other ways to donate to The King's Academy, contact Mike Johnson, TKA Development Director at (408) 481-9900 x4210.
+For further information about these and other ways to donate to The King's Academy, contact Josephine Loy, Director of Annual Fund & Alumni Relations at (408) 481-9900 x4245.